-Aerende is an online shop selling beautiful products for your home, all of them made in the UK by people facing social challenges.
-It’s a bit like a (very) small, independent department store – a special place to find a range of carefully crafted products from around the British Isles, created by makers who are unable to access or maintain conventional employment.
+Aerende is an online shop selling beautiful products and gifts for your home, all of them made in the UK by people facing social challenges.
+You can think of it as a special place to find a range of carefully crafted products from around the British Isles, created by makers who struggle to access or maintain conventional employment.

 The word Aerende means ‘care’ in Olde English – it was chosen to reflect our commitment to heritage skills and British-made items, as well as to our considerate business practices and interesting in slow living.
 We believe in the power of consumers to affect social change and we’re delighted to welcome you to our small part of this movement.